dafny-lang/dafny/docs/_includes/Statements.md

  * the caller must have a first out-parameter whose type matches the output of `PropagateFailure` applied to the first output of the callee
  * if the RHS of the update-with-failure statement is a method call, the first out-parameter of the callee must be failure-compatible
  * if instead the RHS of the update-with-failure statement is one or more expressions, the first of these expressions must be a value with a failure-compatible type
- * if the failure-compatible type of the RHS does not have an `Extract` method, then the LHS of the `:-` statement has one less expression than the RHS (or than the number of out-parameters from the method call)
+ * if the failure-compatible type of the RHS does not have an `Extract` member, then the LHS of the `:-` statement has one less expression than the RHS (or than the number of out-parameters from the method call)
- * if the failure-compatible type of the RHS does have an `Extract` method, then the LHS of the `:-` statement has the same number of expressions as the RHS (or as the number of out-parameters from the method call) and the type of the first LHS expression must be assignable from the return type of the `Extract` method
+ * if the failure-compatible type of the RHS does have an `Extract` member, then the LHS of the `:-` statement has the same number of expressions as the RHS (or as the number of out-parameters from the method call) and the type of the first LHS expression must be assignable from the return type of the `Extract` member
 * the `IsFailure` and `PropagateFailure` methods may not be ghost
 * the LHS expression assigned the output of the `Extract` member is ghost precisely if `Extract` is ghost